 Busing: Students who live more than two miles from school are eligible for a bus.
 Please contact the guidance office at 321-773-7581 x 31623 to request a bus pass for your student.
 Fee based busing is available on a space available basis for students who live within the two mile radius.
 Students who attend with an Education Location Option (ELO) are NOT eligible for bus transportation under any circumstances.
 Bus ID badges are issued to students to scan when getting on and off the bus.
 Please make sure your bus rider has their badge with them every day.
 If preferred, the barcode can be accessed through the Brevard Focus app.

 Cell Phones: Cell phones must be put away while on campus after our warning bell rings at 9:27am for our first class.
-They are not to be visible, taken out, or used, at any time until the final bell of the day rings unless they are given permission by a DeLaura staff member.
-No pictures or videos are to be taken with phones and students will receive a disciplinary referral and consequence if they are.
+Cell phones may be used during lunch periods.
+They are not to be otherwise visible, taken out, or used, at any time until the final bell of the day rings or they are given permission by a DeLaura staff member.
+No pictures or videos are to be taken with phones and students will receive a disciplinary referral and consequences if they are.
 In addition, there is to be no posting of images-pictures, taken during school hours, even if the picture was posted by a student other than the one who took it.
-These infractions could also result in a disciplinary referral and consequence.
-DeLaura is not responsible if any electronic devices are lost, misplaced, etc. This video also outlines our cell phone policy: https://youtu.be/3ak03Hjjalk
+These infractions could also result in a disciplinary referral and consequences.
+DeLaura is not responsible if any electronic devices are lost, misplaced, etc. This video also outlines our cell

 Class Rotations: Each month, DeLaura rotates its schedule.
 This helps families who have regular appointments not miss the same class all year long.
 It also allows students to have different people to interact with at lunch.
 We start new rotations the 1st Monday of each month.
 Here’s our Calendar Rotation for 2022-2023: https://docs.google.com/document/d/1FLUzwKrUryVnhAKyj4t6FlnodL4jej2R/edit?usp=sharing&ouid=104507546878430386513&rtpof=true&sd=true